 - We take care and pride in our own bodies.

 - We respect and never shame the bodies of others.

 - Bodies come in a wider range than what kids see on TV and in most books.

-- All bodies – disabled, fat, intersex, trans, old, Black and Brown, etc. don’t need to be fixed or changed and deserve the rights and respect.
+- All bodies – disabled, fat, intersex, trans, old, Black and Brown, etc. don’t need to be fixed or changed and deserve human rights and respect.

 Later, we’ll learn how we are responsible for controlling our own bodies.
 But first – acceptance.

 The following books celebrate and destigmatize bodies beyond white/thin/non-disabled/hetero-normative and young.
 These are ideal starter books before introducing discussions on disability, gender spectrum, and fat liberation, and sex education.

 The only folks who would be offended by these books are unabashed bigots, so they’re safe to leave on the coffee table when guests stop by.
 Unless it’s your racist, fat-phobic, homophobic, eugenicist Aunt Patty.